wighawag/hardhat-deploy/README.md

 ## Deploying and Upgrading Proxies

 As mentioned above, the deploy function can also deploy a contract through a proxy.
-It can be done without modification of the contract as long as its number of constructor arguments matches the proxy initialization/update function.
+It can be done without modification of the contract *as long as its number of constructor arguments matches the proxy initialization/update function*.
+If the arguments do not match, see [this section below](#when-the-constructor-and-init-functions-are-different).

 The default Proxy is both ERC-1967 and ERC-173 Compliant, but other proxy can be specified, like openzeppelin transparent proxies.